kedro-org/kedro/docs/source/development/commands_reference.md

 kedro catalog resolve
 ```

 This command resolves dataset factories in the catalog file with any explicit entries in the pipeline.
-The output includes datasets explicitly mentioned in your catalog files and any datasets mentioned in the project's pipelines that resolve some dataset factory.
+The output includes datasets explicitly mentioned in your catalog files and any datasets mentioned in the project's pipelines that match a dataset factory.

 ##### Rank dataset factories in the catalog